SHELBY ANDERSON drives a Maui 4 motorhome to Durban and finds courage en route

 What a pleasure not to have to lug a suitcase around!
 There is a place for everything including the MAUI-supplied bedding.
 The bathroom has a flush toilet and a hand shower with a 50L water capacity plus a place for toiletries.
 I hung my clothes in the long cupboards and packed other garments overhead.
 I was grateful for the aircon/heater and thick fluffy blankets.
 The kitchen with a kettle, toaster and two-plate gas stove even had a spot for spices.

 I drove down to Pennington on the South Coast, where I stayed at a private caravan park.
-After breakfast, I met Gerda, Charl and Noel in Yellowwood Park, Durban.
-We drove to Howick and met again in Van Reenen Pass.
-I stuck to the recommended speed limit of 110km/hour for the van – anything more made me feel slightly unsteady as the wind was hectic, so the bikes always made it to the next stop half an hour before me.
-Together with five more riders from Cayenne, we met at the famous Green Lantern Inn.
+I stuck to the recommended speed limit of 110km/hour for the van – anything more made me feel slightly unsteady as the wind was hectic, as I set off to meet some biker buddies at the Green Lantern Inn.

 Built in 1892, and previously known as Van Reenen Hotel, the Green Lantern Inn is a landmark along the spectacular eponymous mountain pass.
 With the mighty Drakensberg as their backdrop, Oaklands Manor — a magnificent place, reminiscent of colonial days – was our stay-over point.
 Thanks to owners Annie and Caroline, we had a fabulous time.

-As we made our way back to Joberg with the riders (to much fanfare), the MAUI motor home was a hit with everyone I met along the way, including petrol attendants.
+As we made our way back to Joberg, the MAUI motor home was a hit with everyone I met along the way, including petrol attendants.
 All asked if they could peep inside.
-Everyone loved my driveable mobile home, and me most of all.
+Everyone loved my driveable mobile home.
+Most of all, I did.
 Thanks MAUI.
-I look forward to many more adventures …by